About Our Community

 Throughout the year, we are blessed to have several school groups of all ages come into our community to visit with residents, including many students from our nearby high school, who choose to do their community service hours here.
 Students will read to residents, bring them painting and drawings, join them for crafts and Wii bowling and in some cases, just sit together and enjoy relaxed conversation.
 In turn, our residents also occasionally go into the local elementary schools and read to the children.

-Emeritus at Eagle Cove is passionate about being active in the community of Eagle Point.
+Brookdale Eagle Point is passionate about being active in the community of Eagle Point.
 Our focus is to hold events that nurture the spirit of people living in Eagle Point and to serve as a resource in order to add value to their lives.
 Toward this end, we invite the community to attend our bible study groups on Tuesday mornings and Wednesday evenings and church services on Sunday.
-In addition, the community is welcome to join our regularly scheduled entertainers that come into Emeritus at Eagle Cove to sing, dance and play musical instruments, including a big band group that entertains here every few months.
+In addition, the community is welcome to join our regularly scheduled entertainers that come into Brookdale Eagle Point to sing, dance and play musical instruments, including a big band group that entertains here every few months.

 Each day, we prepare three homemade meals, served restaurant style, in our lovely spacious dining room.
 Lunch and dinner include an appetizer to start, a main entrée and alternative and desert.
 Lunch is our main meal, during which our chef, who has worked in assisted living communities for more than 10 years, offers a wide variety of options.
 Our residents tend to be meat and potatoes people and especially love roast beef and mashed potatoes, pot roast and other comfort foods.
 We do have several residents who are vegetarian and are able to cater to their dietary needs – or to any other dietary restriction such as low carb, low fat and low salt.
 Breakfast offers made-to-order eggs, plus a different option – pancakes, waffles, hash browns, for example – each day.
 Juice, fruit, cereal and bacon are available every morning.
 Once a month, our chef prepares a theme dinner and a candlelight dinner, which is especially popular with our many married residents.
 And every month, we have a Spotlight Chef event, during which our chef comes up with something fun and different for residents to participate in.
 During the holidays, she makes sugar cookies, which residents decorate.
 She recently had a Spotlight Chef event during which she made Sopapillas, while residents watched.
 We’ve also invited residents and their families to participate in a salsa contest and taste testing.
 And of course, we have birthday luncheons once a month to honor all residents born during that month.